pschaus/book_lepl1402/source/part1.rst

 |                                          |                                                 |
 +------------------------------------------+-------------------------------------------------+

-Because of this, what we have already said about array variables and ``String`` variables also holds for object variables: Assigning an object variable to another object variable only copies the reference.
+Because of this, what we have already said about array variables and ``String`` variables also holds for object variables: assigning an object variable to another object variable only copies the reference.
 Comparing two object variables will only compare the references, not the content of the objects:

 .. code-block:: java